CesiumGS/3d-tiles/Styling/README.md

 isClass(name : String) : Boolean
 ```

-Returns `true` is the feature's class, or any of its ancestors' classes, are called `name`.
-The style below will color all doors and doorknobs.
+Returns `true` is the feature's class, or any of its ancestors' classes, are equal to `name`.

+For example, the style below will color all doors and doorknobs.

 ```json
 "color" : {